KI7MT/wspr-analytics/examples/README.md

 # General Use Scripts

 The scripts in this directory are used for testing and exploring [PySpark][], [Apache Arrow][], and other frameworks while the main [wsprana][] application is being reworked.

-All of the test scripts will be incorporated into the main app.
+All of the example scripts will be incorporated into the main app.
 Some of the scripts in this folder will just be test scripts, like the `pandas_convert_csv.py` and `pyarrow_read.py`, but they provide some insight as to what can be done to reduce processing time and imporve file storage footprints.